Carbonique/pycar/README.md

-# PiCar
+# pycar
-Project for a fully functioning, self-driving PiCar
+Project for a fully functioning, self-driving pycar

 ## Without CV